-As schools begin to refine and revise their pyramids of intervention, there is a need to identify and differentiate between interventions, strategies and accommodations.
+As schools begin to refine and revise their continuums of support, there is a need to identify and differentiate between interventions, strategies and accommodations.

 Interventions are meant to effectively bridge a gap for students, provided in addition to regular classroom instruction.
 Three things identify an intervention and differentiate interventions from strategies and accommodations:

-- Provide targeted assistance based on assessment – unless the intervention is targeted and put in place based on assessment data, it is unlikely to effectively address the student concern for which it is intended.
+- Provide targeted assistance focused on teaching a skill – unless the intervention is targeted on teaching a specific skill, it is unlikely to effectively address the student concern for which it is intended.

 - Delivered by a highly qualified class teacher or another specialist – as interventions are established at tiers two, three and four, their increasing intensity requires higher levels of training and expertise.
 For an intervention to be truly impactful, it must be delivered by an individual trained to provide that intervention with maximum fidelity.